 - You must have at least 1 year of teaching experience.
 I talked about my experience working in Japan as an English teacher.
 If you don’t have classroom experience, highlight any relevant work that can qualify as teaching.
 This can include homeschooling, tutoring, coaching, mentoring, or other life experiences.

 Lastly, while teaching credentials like TEFL are not required, they do give you an advantage in the hiring process.
+Check out this post for the best online TEFL courses you can take.
 Once you are hired, you can also study and earn the VIPKid-TESOL Certificate of Completion for free.